Terminal 2 station (Istanbul)

 Terminal 2 (Istanbul Airport) is a reserved underground rapid transit station on the M11 line of the Istanbul Metro.
-It is located in the İmrahor neighbourhood of Arnavutköy district, at Istanbul Airport.
+It is located in the İmrahor neighborhood of Arnavutköy district, serving Istanbul Airport.
 The station will open when Istanbul Airport Terminal 2 is completed and opened.

 History

 Construction of the station began in 2016, along with the entire route from Gayrettepe to the Istanbul Airport.